tanvir-ishraq/A.R.M.O.R-Armament-Models-Recognizer/README.md

 Details can be found in `data augmentation` section in `notebooks/ARMOR_classfier_full_process.ipynb`

 # Training and Data Cleaning
 **Training overview:** The powerful ResNet-152 model was chosen as starting point.
-I fine-tuned the ResNet-152 model for 20 epochs and achieved upto ~97% accuracy.
-During this 20 epochs period, I obeserved train loss and validation loss with attention to ensure overfit doesn't occur. <br/>
+I fine-tuned the ResNet-152 model for 20 epochs and achieved up to ~97% accuracy.
+During this 20 epochs period, I observed train loss and validation loss with attention to ensure overfit doesn't occur. <br/>
 <p align="center">
   <img src = "\github_images/final_model_train_sample_preview.png">
 </p>